Vladislao/proxy-supervisor/README.md

   awesomeBalancer.subscribe(monitor);
   ```

   Monitor will trigger for every 5 minutes and remove proxies, that didn't respond with successful status code.
-By default all requests are made to [requestb.in](http://requestb.in/).
-Best practice would be to specify your own server, to make sure that proxies are realy unavailable and it's not just endpoint failure.
+By default, all requests are made to [requestb.in](http://requestb.in/).
+Best practice would be to specify your own server, to make sure that proxies are really unavailable and it's not just endpoint failure.

   You are not limited in the way you can use balancers.
 For example, you can have different balancers on different routes.
 Sources designed to work with multiple balancers.